EasinTanvir/Digital-Pylot/README.md

 - Transactions
 - Users

-The project uses seeded data because the assessment scope does not require a production authentication or payment system.
+The project uses seeded data because the assessment scope does not require production authentication or payment systems.

 ## Local Setup